Welcome to our Beginner’s Guide to Index Funds

 Over the past 90-years, index funds have smashed it.
 Only one in four active managers is able to beat index funds over a long period of time.

-You willing to risk it with just a 25% chance of beating the index?
+Are you willing to risk a portfolio manager with just a 25% chance of beating the index?

 Of course, past performance is no guarantee of future performance.
 But the same lack of guarantee comes with any type of investment…

 6. Time Saved Crawling The Stock Market Can Be Spent Making Money!